Matthewalvarado25/configure-ad/README.md

 - Paste public IP address into "Computer" section of Remote Desktop and connect to the VM

 <h3>Disable the firewalls in the Domain controller</h3>

-- Within the DC-1 VM, navigate to "Windows Defender Firewall with Advanced Security"
+- In the Dc-1 VM, navigate to "Windows Defender Firewall with Advanced Security"
 - Click "Windows Defender Firewall Properties"
 - Turn off "Firewall State" in "Domain Profile", "Private Profile", and "Public Profile" tabs
 - Click "Apply" and "Ok"
-- We are using Remote Desktop to view our domain controller and turn off the firewall because we need Client-1 to be able to access the DC-1 (domain controller) DNS server.
+- We are using Remote Desktop to view our domain controller and turn off the firewall because we need Client-1 to be able to access the Dc-1 DNS server.
 ![image](https://github.com/user-attachments/assets/48c2ff2a-15cd-47fa-8354-35142926562e)